datacarpentry/archive-datacarpentry/lessons/tidy-data/README.md

   * `curl` if you execute the code to grab the Lord of the Rings data used in examples from GitHub.
 However I include the input `.tsv` in the `data` sub-directory, so data download is avoidable.
   * `rmarkdown`, `knitr`, and `xtable` if you want to compile the `Rmd` to `md` and `html`

+Possible to do's

+  * Domain-specific exercises could be added instead of or in addition to the existing exercises.
+Instructor could show basic principles and code using the LOTR data via projector and then pose challenges for the students using completely different data.
+  * Cover more common data tidying tasks, such as:
+    - split a variable that contains values and units into two separate variables, e.g. `10 km_square` becomes `10` and `km_square`
+    - simple joins or merges of two data tables, e.g. add info on LOTR film duration or box office gross
+    - renaming variables, revaluing factors, etc. to make data more self-documenting